Next time, hand back plastic packaging to delivery boy!

-BENGALURU: E-commerce giant Flipkart has launched an initiative aimed at increasing awareness among consumers on sustainable practices.
-As per the initiative, Flipkart would conduct a pilot project to collect plastic from consumers at select hubs across Mumbai, Pune, Bengaluru, Dehradun, Delhi, Kolkata and Ahmedabad.
+CHENNAI: E-commerce giant Flipkart has launched an initiative aimed at increasing awareness among consumers on sustainable practices.
+As per the initiative, Flipkart would conduct a pilot project to collect plastic from consumers at select hubs across Mumbai, Pune, Bengaluru, Dehradun, New Delhi, Kolkata and Ahmedabad.

-“Under the programme, Flipkart will send out intimation to consumers asking them to voluntarily hand over plastic packaging to Flipkart ‘wishmasters’ for its proper disposal, at the time of product delivery.
-The collected packets will then be sent to registered vendors to ensure it is disposed of responsibly to avoid ending up in landfills,” the e-tailer stated.

 “The recent pilot programme ensures that our biggest stakeholder — consumer — is one of the key enablers of this initiative and will help drive awareness.
 We are proud to be the first-ever e-commerce marketplace to channelise plastic packaging back into the system through door-to-door collection with the help of our ‘wishmasters’.
 We believe a collective approach of all stakeholders would help us in achieving the dream of a Swachh and Samridha Bharat, and the country’s vision to phase out single-use plastic,” said Rajneesh Kumar, chief corporate affairs officer, Flipkart Group.